sofiacinalli/SMPE-2025-2026/Project 1 - Notes.md

-Quicksort
+**Quicksort experiment**

+Idea: run the code in different computers and compare the different result obtains between the different runs, diferent computers.

+*Analyze the code*
+The code is configurated to show the time that take the computer to find a Quicksort using different techniques.
-Choose a pivot aleatory value and then the system order each value following the condintion:
+     1. Sequential: code prepared to select a pivot aleatory value and then the system order each value following the condintion:
           a. on the left the values<pivot
           b. on the right the values>pivot

-Parallel quicksort: it make the same process as before but with more than one pivot in paralel.
+     2. Parallel: code prepared to do the same but by selecting more than one pivot and make the order in paprallel.
-Built in quicksort use C language to process it.
-Idem the first one but more optimized
+     3. Built-in: use C language to process it.
+It has the same funtion as the 1 but more optimized.

-Experiment: Windows
-First time:
+**Experiment**
+Frsts runs in UBUNTU: ./src/parallelQuicksort

+what we have done first is tu run the code (without change any parameter) make any  and see what results it bring to us:

+*First time:*
 ./src/parallelQuicksort
 1. Sequential quicksort took: 0.207954 sec.
 2. Parallel quicksort took: 0.264888 sec.
 3. Built-in quicksort took: 0.182777 sec.

-Second time:
+*Second time:*
 1. Sequential quicksort took: 0.224824 sec.
 2. Parallel quicksort took: 0.198254 sec.
 3. Built-in quicksort took: 0.171846 sec.

-Third time:
+*Third time:*
 1. Sequential quicksort took: 0.204111 sec.
 2. Parallel quicksort took: 0.254295 sec.
 3. Built-in quicksort took: 0.191175 sec.

-Which means that built in is faster than sequential quicksort and parallel.
-There is a variation between sequential and paralel
+Conclusion from this part: we can say that in all the 3 cases built-in is faster than sequential quicksort and parallel.
+And there are some variations between sequential and parallel.

 Having 100 elements: ./src/parallelQuicksort 100
 first time